sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 Additional steps needed to be executed to expose the service externally from the cluster . . . to-be-discovered . . .

-## 8. SR-IOV operator configuration
-Satellite/ROKS requires additional configuration setup when installing the SR-IOV operator on the cluster.
-These steps are currently (as of Oct 12, 2022), documented in IBM [Staging documentation for SR-IOV Setup](https://test.cloud.ibm.com/docs/openshift?topic=openshift-satellite-sriov).